Updated on 20/12/2022. Spetses is a beautiful island relatively close to Athens with great history and architecture!

 You can feel the historical role of the island in the Independence War in the pebble streets around the town centre!

 With your ticket, there is a guide included inside the museum (~ 40′).

 Also, at the harbour, you will find a statue of Bouboulina, and generally, you will identify her name in different places around the island.

 #watch a film at the open-air cinema!

 Personally, I love open-air cinema, and when I visit a place that has one, I try to visit.
 In Spetses there is the historical Titania open-air cinema from 1960!!

 #Enjoy the beaches

 Agios Mammas: This is the beach inside the main town of Spetses.
 It has a long, sandy beach and shallow waters and is preferred by families with children.
 Not one of my favourites, to be frank!

 Kaiki / College beach: This is another famous, pebbled beach with blue waters and a wonderful beach bar (on the expensive side).

-Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as it is shaded by a nice pine forest!
-It a sandy beach with a bar and it is accessible on foot /bus and by boat. (~ 10km from Ntapia)
+Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as a nice pine forest shades it!
+It is a sandy beach with a bar, and it is accessible on foot /bus and by boat. (~ 10km from Ntapia)